 - Sugar snap pea boats 2 grams

-Pretty good list- you can have a new snack every day for the next 6 weeks.
+Enjoy!
+Have a NEW snack every day for the next 6 weeks.

 Would you add any?
 What low-sugar snacks do your kids like?

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie

 These are awesome.
 Fun, pretty, colorful.
 I will probably put some in my husband’s lunch!